 The process of patent drafting is long and arduous.
 While it is possible to achieve patenting without an attorney, it is not advised.
 There are many pitfalls and dangers associated with patents issued without proper documentation.
 The failure rate of patent issuance increases drastically without the help of a lawyer.

 Do you have a question about patent drafting?
 Post your patent or legal need on the UpCounsel Marketplace to ask questions and receive advice and recommendations.
 Our patent attorneys have an average of 14 years experience.
 Many obtained their law degrees from prestigious universities such as Yale and Harvard.
-They have worked with or for clients like Google, Stripe, and Twilio.
+They have worked with or for clients like Google, Menlo Ventures, and Airbnb.